stephenajulu/julzinsight2/content/_index.md

     keyName: ''
     relativeUrl: false
   - name: twitter:description
     value: Julz Insight is a tech & investment company dedicated to creating impactful solutions, building innovative brands, and giving you a platform where you can invest in said solutions/brands/products.
     keyName: ''
     relativeUrl: false
   - name: twitter:image
     value: images/hero.png
     relativeUrl: true
     keyName: ''
-  robots: []
+  robots:
+  - all
 layout: landing

 ---